Mohinder Suresh: Genesis

 They make their way to his apartment.
 They knock, but there's no answer.
-Mohinder produces the key that they found, but it doesn't fit.
-Therefore, he pulls out a screwdriver and picks the lock.
-They enter a very neat kitchen, with a teacup resting on the table.
+Mohinder produces the key from the book that doesn't fit.
+Unable to gain access, he pulls out a screwdriver and picks the lock.
+Both enter a very neat kitchen with a teacup resting on the table.
 Mohinder takes pictures.
-As they go further into the apartment, they find that the walls are covered with bookshelves packed with books—all impeccably ordered.
-Eden notices an anatomy book laying open to a page where the face is dissected.
-Mohinder bumps a closet door, and what he finds is astonishing: a room lit by a string of light bulbs and a map identical to his father's, but with more pins stuck in and yarn links.
-However, going further in, he finds a more astounding sight.
-Painted up in red letters are the words "Forgive Me."
-In smaller letters, all over the rough cement wall are written, "I have sinned", over and over.
-When they return to the apartment with the police, however, the apartment has been cleaned out, with no evidence to support Mohinder's claims.

 Mohinder tracks down Nathan Petrelli to question him about whether he might be one of the "special people" his father was researching.
-Nathan, who is busy running in a congressional election, does not listen to Mohinder, but tells Peter about him.
-Peter then makes the connection to Mohinder and his father's book and visits Mohinder's apartment.
+Nathan, who is busy running in a congressional election, does not listen to Mohinder but tells Peter about him.
+Peter then makes the connection between Mohinder and his father's book and then visits Mohinder's apartment.
 Because Peter cannot demonstrate any powers without another "special person" being there for him to mimic, they set out to visit Isaac, who Peter says can paint the future.
 Unfortunately, Isaac is strung out on heroin and refuses to open the door.

 On the subway ride back, time suddenly freezes for everyone but Peter, who meets a future version of Hiro.
-When time unfreezes in "Hiros", Peter tells Mohinder about the encounter, but Mohinder is now convinced that Peter is crazy.
+When time unfreezes in "Hiros," Peter tells Mohinder about the encounter, but Mohinder is now convinced that Peter is crazy.
 Mohinder makes a decision: he will return to Madras with his father's ashes.
 Peter tries to convince him otherwise but to no avail.

-After returning to his apartment in "Better Halves", Mohinder picks up and prepares to leave.
-Eden wants him to stay, flirting with and even kissing him before he goes.
-Though Mohinder feels certain of his choice, Eden says she's sure he'll be back.